-Learn how to make a delicious, refreshing Pineapple Mojito … it’s the perfect summer drink, and it takes minutes to prepare!
+Learn how to make a delicious, refreshing Pineapple Mojito!
+This yummy cocktail is bursting with fresh pineapple, fragrant mint, and zesty lime... it's the perfect summer drink!
+And best of all, it only takes minutes to prepare.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 I've been dreaming of the beach lately ... a warm ocean breeze sounds pretty magical right about now, doesn't it?
 Unfortunately, my patio will have to do for the time being, but that doesn't mean I can't recreate those tropical vibes at home.

 As far as I'm concerned, there's nothing better than an ice cold Mojito on a hot summer day.
 This minty drink practically screams beach, and luckily, it's super easy to make at home.

 I've had fun experimenting with different flavors of this cocktail lately, so I thought it would be fun to declare this Mojito Week here at Hello Little Home.
 Why not, right?

 To kick the week off, I'm sharing this amazing Pineapple Mojito recipe!
 This might just be my fave version, though it's impossible to choose, because I've also got Watermelon and Mango recipes coming up later this week.

 Plus, I've linked up a recipe for the original classic, along with Strawberry and Blueberry variations, below ... cocktails for everyone!